-CNY Girls' Summit A collaboration of Girls Inc (YWCA of Syracuse and Onondaga County); ESF Women's Caucus, Collegiate Science and Technology Entry Program (CSTEP), and Outreach and Experiential Learning Office (OELO); and Syracuse University Science and Technology Entry Program (STEP) and Dimension's Mentoring Program.
+CNY Girls' Summit A collaboration of Girls Inc (YWCA of Syracuse and Onondaga County); ESF Women's Caucus, Collegiate Science and Technology Entry Program (CSTEP), Office of Inclusion, Diversity and Equity (OIDE); Outreach and Experiential Learning Office (OELO); and Syracuse University Science and Technology Entry Program (STEP) Program.

-Girls' Summit is a hands-on S.T.E.A.M.-based career exploration day that introduces girls in grades 5-10 to “non-traditional” fields through a keynote address, a series of workshops, and a college-readiness panel composed of students from local colleges.
+Girls' Summit is a hands-on S.T.E.A.M.-based career exploration day that introduces youth in grades 5-10 to “non-traditional” fields through a keynote address, a series of workshops, and a panel discussion.

 Secure a seat, and ensure we plan for dietary, mobility and other constraints.